Ann D. Gordon: Anthony and abortion

-Since 2006, Gordon has written and spoken out against pro-life organizations such as Feminists for Life (FFL) and Susan B. Anthony List (SBA List) that maintain that 'Anthony was an outspoken opponent of abortion'.
-Gordon holds that Anthony "never voiced an opinion about the sanctity of fetal life" and that "she never voiced an opinion about using the power of the state to require that pregnancies be brought to term."
+From 2006, Gordon wrote and spoke out against pro-life organizations such as Feminists for Life (FFL) and Susan B. Anthony List (SBA List) that maintain that 'Anthony was an outspoken opponent of abortion'.
+Gordon held that Anthony "never voiced an opinion about the sanctity of fetal life" and that "she never voiced an opinion about using the power of the state to require that pregnancies be brought to term."
 In October 2006, Gordon stated that she was beginning to see college students who only knew Anthony as an activist opposed to abortion, a view she said was "based more on fiction than fact".
 Gordon stated that "comparing the debate over abortion today with the debate that was taking place in the 19th century is misleading."
 For the North Adams Transcript in February 2010, Gordon said "I've watched the anti-abortion movement make these assertions since 1989.
 It's pretty far fetched".
 In a May 2010 opinion piece in The Washington Post's "On Faith" blog, co-authored with Lynn Sherr, Gordon noted that Anthony's statements on abortion are limited to a single, ambiguous diary entry, and concluded that, "Anthony spent no time on the politics of abortion.
 It was of no interest to her, despite living in a society (and a family) where women aborted unwanted pregnancies."

+Death

+Gordon died on March 19, 2025.